Alaska Fishing Gear. What to Bring on Your Trip.

-Here at Outdoors International, we want to be sure that your prepared for your fishing trip.
+Here at Got Fishing™, we want to be sure that your prepared and have the correct Alaska fishing gear for your fishing trip.
 The weather in Alaska is…. moody.
 Inclement is a good word for it.
 One afternoon it might be 75 degrees, sunny, balmy even, then a front moves in and the wind starts blowing.
 It starts raining.
 Maybe even snowing, who knows… be prepared for everything when in comes to packing for an Alaska fishing trip.
 A good “layering system ” is the best strategy, bar none, for staying comfortable.

 - Layered clothing for any type of weather Mother Nature can throw at you